el-hackerino/hoard-calc/README.md

 # hoard-calc

-This tool helps find the optimal upgrade path for faction hoards in the game Gems of War.
+Helps find the optimal upgrade path for faction hoards in the game Gems of War.

-Strategy: Try to reach the target quality, then also the target level, then try to minimize the gold cost.
+Strategy: Try to reach the target hoard quality, then also the target level, then try to minimize the gold cost / treasure troop cost.